Introduction to Multi-Armed Bandits: A necessary and sufficient assumption on the prior

 \begin{itemize}

-\item \emph{(Not) knowing the prior:} While Algorithm~\ref{BIC:alg:reduction} requires the full knowledge of the prior in order to perform the Bayesian update, the planner is not likely to have such knowledge in practice.
-To mitigate this issue, one of the algorithms in \citet{ICexploration-ec15} does not input the prior, and instead only requires its parameters (which are similar to $\eps,N_0$ in Algorithm~\ref{BIC:alg:reduction}) to be consistent with it.
+\item \emph{(Not) knowing the prior:} While \RepeatedHE requires the full knowledge of the prior in order to perform the Bayesian update, the principal is not likely to have such knowledge in practice.
+To mitigate this issue, one of the algorithms in \citet{ICexploration-ec15} does not input the prior, and instead only requires its parameters (which are similar to $\eps,N_0$ in \RepeatedHE) to be consistent with it.
 In fact, agents can have different beliefs, as long as they are consistent with the algorithm's parameters.

-\item \emph{Misaligned incentives:} The planner's incentives can be misaligned with the agents': \eg a vendor may favor more expensive products, and a hospital running a free medical trial may prefer less expensive treatments.
-Formally, the planner may receive its own, separate rewards for the chosen actions.
-Algorithm~\ref{BIC:alg:reduction} is oblivious to the planner's incentives, so \ALG can be a bandits-with-predictions algorithm (see Section~\ref{sec:IID-further}) that learns the best action for the planner.
-The algorithm in \citet{ICexplorationGames-ec16} (which explores all explorable actions) can also optimize for the planner.
+\item \emph{Misaligned incentives:} The principal's incentives can be misaligned with the agents': \eg a vendor may favor more expensive products, and a hospital running a free medical trial may prefer less expensive treatments.
+Formally, the principal may receive its own, separate rewards for the chosen actions. \RepeatedHE is oblivious to the principal's incentives, so \ALG can be a bandits-with-predictions algorithm (see Section~\ref{sec:IID-further}) that learns the best action for the principal.
+The algorithm in \citet{ICexplorationGames-ec16} (which explores all explorable actions) can also optimize for the principal.